This page is for the 1st Huntress, Helena Wayne.

-In a further allusion to her post-Crisis version as Helena Betrinelli, the character's first mission as portrayed in the post new 52 DC Universe is to hunt down mafia members in Italy.
-She was able to defeat the mafia, when she was leaving Italy, with a bounty Power Girl swooped in to get her to the plane.
+In a further allusion to her Post-Crisis version as Helena Bertinelli, the Helena's first mission as portrayed in the Post New 52 DC Universe is to hunt down Mafia members in Italy.
+She was able to defeat the Mafia, when she was leaving Italy, with a bounty, her best friend Power Girl swooped in to get her to the plane.
 Power Girl inferred they have had an interesting year on the Earth, alluding and finally concluding in the last panel they are from another alternate Earth.

 - Height: 5' 11"